 The Company has certain properties that are subject to non-cancelable operating ground leases.
-The leases expire at various times through 2097, subject in some cases to options to extend the terms of the lease.
-Certain leases provide for contingent rent payments based on a percentage of base rental income, as defined.
-Ground rent expenses were \$867 and \$1,279 for the three months ended March 31, 2007 and 2006, respectively.
+The leases expire at various times through 2097, subject in some cases, to options to extend the terms of the lease.
+Certain leases provide for contingent rent payments based on a percentage of base rental income, as defined in the lease agreements.
+Ground rent expenses were \$851 and \$835 for the three months ended June 30, 2007 and 2006, and \$1,717 and \$2,114 for the six months ended June 30, 2007 and 2006, respectively.
 No contingent rent was incurred in either period.

-As of March 31, 2007 and December 31, 2006, the Company was contingently liable for \$6,087 in letters of credit guaranteeing performance by the Company of certain obligations relating to the Centers.
+As of June 30, 2007 and December 31, 2006, the Company was contingently liable for \$6,262 in letters of credit guaranteeing performance by the Company of certain obligations relating to the Centers.
 The Company does not believe that these letters of credit will result in a liability to the Company.
 In addition, the Company has a \$24,000 letter of credit that serves as collateral to a liability assumed in the acquisition of Shoppingtown Mall in 2005.

-16. Share/Unit-Based Plans:
+16. Share and Unit-Based Plans:

-The Company has established share-based compensation plans for the purpose of attracting and retaining executive officers, directors and key employees.
+The Company has established share and unit-based compensation plans for the purpose of attracting and retaining executive officers, directors and key employees.
 The share-based compensation plans provide for grants of stock awards, stock options, operating partnership units and phantom stock units.
 In addition, the Company has established an Employee Stock Purchase Plan to allow employees to purchase the Company's common stock at a discount.

-On January 1, 2006, the Company adopted SFAS No. 123(R), "Share-Based Payment," to account for its share-based compensation plans using the modified-prospective method.
+On January 1, 2006, the Company adopted SFAS No. 123(R), "Share-Based Payment," to account for its share and unit-based compensation plans using the modified-prospective method.
 Accordingly, prior period amounts have not been restated.
 Under SFAS No. 123(R), an equity instrument is not recorded to common stockholders' equity until the related compensation expense is recorded over the requisite service period of the award.
-The Company records compensation expense on a straight-line basis for awards, excluding the Long-Term Incentive Plan ("LTIP") awards.
+The Company records compensation cost on a straight-line basis for awards, excluding the market-indexed awards under the Long-Term Incentive Plan ("LTIP").
+Compensation cost for the market-indexed LTIP awards are recognized under the graded attribution method.

 Prior to the adoption of SFAS No. 123(R), and in accordance with the previous accounting guidance, the Company recognized compensation expense and an increase to additional paid in capital for the fair value of vested stock awards and stock options.
 In addition, the Company recognized compensation expense and a corresponding liability for the fair value of vested stock units issued under the Eligible Directors' Deferred Compensation/Phantom Stock Plan.